MfE-NZ/mfe-latex-templates/README.md

 of directories which latex will look for files in.
 On windows use `C:\users\<xyz>\texmf\tex\latex`, where `<xyz>` is your username.

-**Install the mpi templates**
+**Install the mfe templates**

-Create a directory called `mpi` in the latex tree and place all the `.sty`, `.cls` and `.JPG` files into it.
-Copy the biblatex-mpi into the same directory as the `mpi` directory.
+Create a directory called `mfe` in the latex tree and place all the `.sty`, `.cls` and `.JPG` files into it.
+Copy the biblatex-mfe into the same directory as the `mfe` directory.
 You should now have two new directories.
 A common location for these would be

- * /usr/share/texlive/texmf-dist/tex/latex/mpi
+ * /usr/share/texlive/texmf-dist/tex/latex/mfe
- * /usr/share/texlive/texmf-dist/tex/latex/biblatex-mpi
+ * /usr/share/texlive/texmf-dist/tex/latex/biblatex-mfe

 **Tell LaTeX about the new package**